 8. You can get access to free car parking, toilets, a cafe, a gift shop, and lockers all on-site.

 Suwaidi pearl farm

 One place you want to go fishing while finding some precious stuff?
 Then Suwaidi pearl farm is the place!
-With a majestic backdrop of most dramatic mountains and as the horizon which slopes slowly into the water, Suwaidi pearl farm is located alongside the sea and mountain that Al Rams settles.
+With a majestic backdrop of the most dramatic mountains and as the horizon slopes slowly into the water, Suwaidi pearl farm is located alongside the sea and mountain that Al Rams settles.
 This place is extremely known for its fishing activities.
-One of the reasons this place is internationally famous is due to its pearl farm and due to its age-old preservation of this farm.
+One of the reasons this place is internationally famous is due to its pearl farm and its age-old preservation of this farm.
 Pearling was once considered a pillar of the country's economy.
-This pillar was first created by Abdullah Al Suwaidi in 2005 which had seen a high rise in the pearl production with much quality that even royals, nobles, and celebrities from faraway land used to covet these.
+This pillar was first created by Abdullah Al Suwaidi in 2005 which had seen a high rise in pearl production with much quality that even royals, nobles, and celebrities from faraway land used to covet these.
 It is after Abdullah Al Suwaidi that this place got its name of Suwaidi pearl farm.
-Suwaidi being the last one in the line of generations, is still trying to preserve this pearl farm which would have otherwise gone and forgotten by the world up about a century ago.
+Suwaidi being the last one in the line of generations is still trying to preserve this pearl farm which would have otherwise gone and forgotten by the world up about a century ago.

 Pearl farming is definitely one of the hardest works, as it needs a river to be out in the sea for months and months together.
 They survive amidst the sea by having only one meal a day.
 The dive lasts for 60 seconds and to find a good amount of pearls, these divers need to dive at least fifty to two hundred times per day.
 The only protective gears they sport are a pair of nose clips and finger guards.
 They need to ensure that they collect as many pearls as possible before they run out of breath.
-This pearling is one of the works which finds its way back to 7500 years ago when it was one occupation which helped people gain their wages.
+This pearling is one of the works which finds its way back to 7500 years ago when it was one occupation that helped people gain their wages.

 2. Pearl diving